 This bowling cup gets the job done.
 It’s light and portable so that you can bring it in any bowling bag or even backpack.
 It’s made of sturdy plastic and takes a good amount of force if the ball is dropped on it.
 It’s made by Storm, which is a reliable bowling brand.

-Bowlers like its durability and material so that they can wash their bowling balls in the sink while maintaining control, and then use it as a drying stand when done.
+We're a big fan of its durability and material so you can wash your bowling balls in the sink while maintaining control, and then use it as a drying stand when done.
 No bells or whistles – just a great stand for a good price.

 Brunswick Rotating Ball Cup